antarctica/nerc-arctic-office-projects-api/README.md

 ## Implementation

 This API is implemented as a Python Flask application following the [JSON API](https://jsonapi.org) specification.
 A PostgreSQL database is used for storing information.
+OAuth is used for controlling access to this information, managed using Microsoft Azure.

 ### Configuration